FugginBeenus/grapefruit/README.md

-# grapefruit
+# Grapefruit
-A music library management app built with iPod Classic in mind.
+A music library management app built with iPod Classic and Rockbox in mind.

 I noticed there were no apps that made switching from a streaming service like Apple Music or Spotify to using a music player like an iPod classic easy.